ayodelevm/slate/source/index.html.md

   success: "Successful.",
   foundUsers: {
     name: "New Group",
-    description: "It's a new group",
+    description: "It"s a new group",
     id: "7",
     ownerId: "4",
     createdAt: "017-09-10T16:29:08.087Z",